bitflaw/StrataORM/README.md

 >This library is still under ACTIVE development and should not be considered stable!

 ## Features
-- [X] Create and Read operations for rows of data.
+- [X] CRUD operations for rows of data.
 - [X] Class-based models representing SQL tables.
 - [X] Migration tracking between changes in models and their columns.
 - [X] Support for raw SQL execution.
-- [X] Clean abstraction over raw SQL datatypes using classes.
+- [X] Clean abstraction over raw, basic SQL datatypes using classes.
 - [X] Support for performing fetches, filters(limited) and joins.
-- [ ] Updates and Delete operations for rows of values in tables.
 - [ ] Support for nullable values.
 - [ ] Support for more database engines eg MySQL, SQLite, MSSQL etc.